odapg/alfred-displayplacer/README.md

   <img width="764" alt="" src="/images/Capture1.png"/>

 - Load a screen configuration with `dpll`.
-You can remove a configuration with ⌘↩, move it up the list with ⌥↩, and get a detailed view of it with ⇧↩.
+You can remove a configuration with ⌘↩, move it up the list with ⌥↩, and get a detailed description of it with ⇧↩.
 <img width="764" alt="" src="/images/Capture3.png"/>

 ### Remark